GargVarc/MechaCar_Statistical_Analysis/README.md

 #### Type of test:

-  A two way ANOVA test will be required to test the means of a singled dependent variable (Fuel efficiency) across two independent variables (fuel type & horse power) within multiple groups.
+  A two way ANOVA test will be required to test the means of a single dependent variable (Fuel efficiency) across two independent variables (fuel type & horse power) within multiple groups.

 #### Data Required: